 If you’re looking for outdoor things to see in Catania, Bellini Gardens is where it’s at.
 This 70,000-square-meter park is where you’ll find mosaic walkways, dated gardens (literally), and an arbor that overlooks Mt.
 Etna.

 Start your visit at the grand staircase off Via Etnea, where swans drift through a sculpted pool framed by statues representing the arts.
 Then wander the Avenue of Illustrious Men, a shaded path lined with busts of Catania’s literary legends.
-It’s not just one of the best things to see in Catania—it’s a refreshing breath of fresh air.
+Snap a photo of the current date displayed in the park using bushes that are changed out daily.
+I am determined to go there on my birthday and get a photo of the date spelled out in shrubbery!

-Catania Fish Market [La Pescheria]
+7. Catania Fish Market [La Pescheria]

 Via Cardinale Dusmet, 1, 95131 Catania CT, Italy